akleinhesselink/akleinhesselink.github.io/content/publication/2019_snowmold.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-# image = "headers/bubbles-wide.jpg"
+image = "snowmelt.jpg"
-# caption = "My caption :smile:"
+caption = "My co-author Danielle Smull, used infrared heaters to melt winter snow cover and test the interactive effects of fungal pathogens and snow on cheatgrass fitness."

 +++